What is This?

 Horse meat is rich in proteins, with about 20gr per 100gr of meat.

 Horse meat is exceptionally high in iron (almost 4mg of iron per 100gr of meat).
 This is heme iron (found in haemoglobin and myoglobin) which is well absorbed by the human body, unlike non-heme iron which s found in plants, eggs and dairy products).
 It is also high in Vitamin B12, B3 and B6.

-For those who like this meat, its man characteristic is how tender it is due to a unique maturing process that softens its muscular fibre.
+For those who like this meat, its man characteristic is how tender it is.

 The Market for Horse Meat in France